-Chazmin Taylor rubbed her temples as she looked at the upcoming month’s bills.
-She knew she needed to step outside her comfort zone and jumpstart her career—fast.
-Chazmin knew she could manage teams and forge strong working relationships, both internally and externally, but she’d only worked one job and a couple of internships.
+Chazmin Taylor looked around her apartment as she prepared to step outside her comfort zone and jumpstart her career.
+Chazmin knew she could manage teams and forge strong working relationships—both internally and externally.
+She’d made the most of her previous job and internships, and she craved advancement.

-It was time for Chazmin to tackle her shaky confidence head-on, MBA in hand alongside an entry-level project manager resume.
+Chazmin eagerly tackled her next steps head-on, MBA in hand alongside an entry-level project manager resume.
 She wasn’t sure where to start, but luckily a quick search led her to these professional resume examples.
-After following our advice, Chazmin soon left a successful interview with a start date!
+After following our advice, Chazmin soon left a successful interview with a start date and a smile!

-Maybe you’re in a similar position and need to get your resume in top shape ASAP: We can help you find the best ways to present your skills and take your next career step in no time!
+Maybe you need to get your resume in top shape with a free resume builder to make a go for your dream job, too: We can help you find the best ways to present your skills and take your next career step in no time!

 Entry-Level Project Manager Resume